Clement-W/bicycle-counter/README.md

 #### Monitor the training job using Tensorboard

 To monitor how the training is going, a popular tool is [tensorboard](https://www.tensorflow.org/tensorboard).
 This tool is automatically installed with tensorflow.
 In case you just want tensorboard, you can still install it manually with `pip install tensorboard`.
-We will go over the details of the training in the next section [TODODODODODAnalysis of the training phase](#analysis-of-the-training-phase).
+We will go over the details of the training in the next sections.
 We uploaded our instance of tensorboard, so you can access it on [that link](https://tensorboard.dev/experiment/LMZdMvMxTwGcZ0ypzM7WGg/).
 Unfortunately, we can only publish the time series graphs, so you will not be able to see the image examples.
 But having that link open while reading the [Results section](#Results), can help you to better understand the graphs, in particular by changing the smoothing cursor.

 If you have downloaded the whole efficientdet_d1_v1 directory, (see [Launch training and periodic evaluation](#Launch-training-and-periodic-evaluation)), then you can open tensorboard in our model directory with this command:
 ```